jootan19/VisSciBot/README.md

 [NOTES]
 - My first functional bot and node.js project
 - The code is probably badly written.
 But at least it works?
-- needs twitter npm to run - to install do: npm install twitter --save
+- needs Node.js and twitter npm to run